Joseph Safra Foundation Inc

 - Carlos Bertaco: Trustee

-Family Background: Joseph Safra was a descendant of a Syrian banking family and was recognized as the world's richest banker.
+Family Background: Joseph Safra was a descendant of a Syrian banking family and was recognised as the world's richest banker.
 The family maintains extensive banking operations including Banco Safra (Brazil's eighth-largest bank), J. Safra Sarasin (Switzerland), and Safra Bank of New York.
 The foundation reflects the family's longstanding commitment to Jewish philanthropy spanning generations.

 Application Process & Timeline